Rod Temperton: Personal life and death

-After leaving Heatwave to concentrate on his songwriting, Rod Temperton shunned the celebrity lifestyle, and remained a very private man.
-Due to his low profile, Temperton was nicknamed 'The Invisible Man'.
-He died on 25 September 2016 after "a brief aggressive battle with cancer", as quoted by Jon Platt of Warner/Chappell music publishing.
+After leaving Heatwave to concentrate on his songwriting, Temperton shunned the celebrity lifestyle and remained a very private man.
+Due to his low profile, Temperton was nicknamed "The Invisible Man".
+He died in London on 25 September 2016, at the age of 66, after "a brief aggressive battle with cancer" as described by Jon Platt of Warner/Chappell music publishing.
 His death would be announced a week later on 5 October 2016, with his private funeral having already taken place.
 Gilles Peterson, a BBC radio presenter, paid tribute to Temperton on Twitter: "Apart from Lennon and McCartney no one from the UK has written more gold plated songs than Sir Rod Temperton... a huge loss.
-RIP".
+RIP."

 Temperton is survived by his wife Kathy.
-They had homes in Los Angeles, the south of France, Fiji, Switzerland, and Kent in southeast England.
+They had homes in Los Angeles, the south of France, Fiji, Switzerland and Kent in southeast England.